Yangcq-Ivy/NicheBarcoding/cran-comments.md

 * using session charset: CP936

 ## R CMD check results
-There were no ERRORs,or WARNING.
+There were no ERRORs, WARNING, or NOTE.
-There was 1 NOTE:

-checking installed package size ...
-NOTE
-    installed size is 24.9Mb
-    sub-directories of 1Mb or more:
-      data  24.7Mb

-* checking CRAN incoming feasibility ...
-NOTE
-Maintainer: 'Cai-qing YANG <yangcq_ivy@163.com>'
+Maintainer: 'Cai-qing YANG <yangcq@cnu.edu.cn>'
 New submission

 ## Downstream dependencies